In recent years, the live streaming industry has exploded in popularity due to the public’s insatiable appetite for video content.

 Let your content speak for itself as you gain a following and start accepting donations or tips from your biggest fans.

 Most of the streaming platforms allow creators to make money live streaming by accepting tips during their live broadcasts.

 Many live streamers earn money by accepting tips in a platform’s virtual currency or receiving digital goods, like a virtual sticker.

 Let’s look at some of the best platforms for a live-streaming business centered around tips and donations.

 On Facebook, you can go live to report the latest gaming news or show everyone how to beat the latest video games.

 For your efforts, viewers can reward you with Stars.
 Facebook Stars are digital goods.
 Each time you receive a Star, you earn $0.01.

 To receive Stars, you must sign up with Facebook’s Level Up Program, designed specifically for gamers.

-Through your YouTube channel, you can start accepting tips through Super Chat.
+Through your channel on youtube, you can start accepting tips through Super Chat.